dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 [^24]: Chapter 4.
 The Basics of Risk. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^25]: Chapter 7.
 Riskless Rates and Risk Premiums. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.
 [^26]: Chapter 11.
 Optimal Portfolio Choice and the Capital Asset Pricing Model. _Corporate Finance: The Core, Global Edition_ by Jonathan Berk and Peter Demarzo.
+[^27]: Chapter 8.
+Estimating Risk Parameters and Costs of Financing. _Investment Valution: Tools and Techniques for Determining the Value of Any Asset_ by Aswath Damodaran.